whitershade/hillel-node-js/README.md

 1. Clone the project `git clone https://github.com/whitershade/hillel-node-js.git`
 1. Install dependencies with `npm i`
 1. To run project use `npm run hometask8`

+### Hometask 9
+Supplement the code written in the lecture with the opportunity:
+- Display the time, name and message in the table

+- Make it possible to sort the table by time and user name (sorting must be complemented and the first sorting field should be in priority)

+- Make the message "clickable" so that it opens as a separate one with the expanded information (all fields from the database)

+##### How to start
+1. Clone the project `git clone https://github.com/whitershade/hillel-node-js.git`
+1. Install dependencies with `npm i`
+1. To run project use `npm run hometask9`